gkirgizov/coderules-lambdacalc-docs/Typeclasses.md

 _(collected typeclass constraints become part of the type variable definition)_

 The constraint `tdefConstraints` is used in an instantiation of a type variable.
-We essentially do the opposite: we copy typeclass constraints from the definiton (`tdefConstraints`) to a new set (in `typeConstraints`) for a freshly instantiated type variable.
+We essentially do the opposite: we copy typeclass constraints from the definition (`tdefConstraints`) to a new set (in `typeConstraints`) for a freshly instantiated type variable.

 ![instTypeVars rule](img/instTypeVars.png)
 _(instantiation of a single type variable: notice activation of `typeConstraints` with a copied set)_